 \subsection{SOC-induced conductance bottleneck}

-The selection of epitaxial V(100)/MgO/Fe(100) junctions to investigate the SOC-induced interaction between a ferromagnet and a superconductor may initially seem counterintuitive.
-This is because the orbital symmetries in the electronic structures of V(100) and Fe(100) are mismatched, implying that heterojunctions based on these materials should exhibit negligible conduction under low-bias conditions.
+The orbital symmetries in the electronic structures of V(100) and Fe(100) are mismatched, implying that the heterojunctions based on these materials should exhibit negligible conduction under low-bias conditions.
 Indeed, early studies on fully epitaxial \textit{lateral} bcc Fe/V/Fe spin valves have already highlighted the critical role of orbital symmetries in spin-dependent transport across a V/Fe interface~\cite{Moodera2008}.

-At the Fermi energy $E_F$, V(100) possesses $\Delta_2$ orbital symmetry, whereas Fe(100) is dominated by $\Delta_1$ symmetry (see Figure~\ref{fig:bottleneck}a).
-Therefore, MgO acts as an insulating layer that suppresses $\Delta_2$ states and enables giant tunneling magnetoresistance (TMR) in Fe(100)/MgO(100)/Fe(100) structures~\cite{Parkin2004,Yuasa2004,Butler2001,Mathon2001}.
-Nevertheless, the structural inversion asymmetry in our junctions introduces interfacial SOC at the V/MgO interface, which works in conjunction with the effective $\Delta_2$ filtering barrier of crystalline MgO.
-As sketched in Figure~\ref{fig:bottleneck}a and discussed in Ref. \cite{GonzalezRuano2021-HB-TMR} , SOC-driven spin-flip scattering mixes $\Delta_2$ and $\Delta_1$ states, opening a pathway for electron tunneling above $T_C$ at low bias, as depicted in Figure~\ref{fig:bottleneck}a.
+At the Fermi energy $E_F$, (100)V possesses $\Delta_2$ orbital symmetry, whereas Fe(100) is dominated by $\Delta_1$ symmetry (see Figure~\ref{fig:bottleneck}a).
+Therefore, MgO acts as an insulating layer that suppresses the $\Delta_2$ states and enables TMR in Fe(100)/MgO(100)/Fe(100) structures~\cite{Parkin2004,Yuasa2004,Butler2001,Mathon2001}.
+Nevertheless, the structural inversion asymmetry in our junctions introduces an interfacial SOC at the V/MgO interface, which works in conjunction with the effective $\Delta_2$ filtering barrier of crystalline MgO.
+As sketched in Figure~\ref{fig:bottleneck}a and discussed in Ref. \cite{GonzalezRuano2021-HB-TMR} , SOC-driven spin-flip scattering mixes the $\Delta_2$ and the $\Delta_1$ states, opening a pathway for electron tunneling above $T_C$ at low bias, as depicted in Figure~\ref{fig:bottleneck}a.

-Another channel contributing (in sequence) to the low bias transport in these epitaxial junctions originates from so-called ``hot spots'' in the reciprocal space provided by $\Delta_1$ states of electrons that undergo normal incidence to the barrier, allowing a strong transmission through MgO~\cite{Butler2001,Mathon2001}.
+Another channel contributing (in sequence) to the low bias transport in these epitaxial junctions originates from the so-called ``hot spots'' in the reciprocal space provided by the $\Delta_1$ states of electrons that undergo normal incidence to the barrier, allowing a strong transmission through MgO~\cite{Butler2001,Mathon2001}.
 The normal-state transport in this system can therefore be approximated by an effective resistance $R_{\text{eq}}=R_{\text{SOC}}+R_{\text{MgO}}$, where the resistance associated with the symmetry-enforced SOC barrier, $R_{\text{SOC}}$, is significantly higher than that the one arising from the conventional MgO barrier, $R_{\text{MgO}}$.